SleGort/datalumina-project-template/README.md

 ├── README.md          <- The top-level README for developers using this project ├── data
 │   ├── external       <- Data from third party sources
-│   ├── interim        <- Intermediate data that has been transformed │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+│   ├── interim        <- Intermediate data that has been transformed, data in this directory │   │                     is what would be called for any feature engineering. (separate files) │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── exploration        <- Jupyter notebooks and py files(to use with VS extensions).
+|                         May contain sub-folders.
 Naming
 |                         convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`